-If, while self-executing or super-executing a card's non-demand effect, you would perform the keyword "self-execute" or "super-execute", first draw and achieve an 11, awarding yourself a Chain Achievement.
+If, while self-executing or super-executing a card's non-demand effect, you would perform the keyword "selfexecute" or "super-execute", first draw and achieve an 11, awarding yourself a Chain Achievement.
+This is indicated by a chain symbol on the back of each age 11 card.
 There is no limit (aside from the size of the 11 deck) to the number of Chain Achievements that can be awarded during an action.